30 years of Bikes in China

-During the '60s and '70s, production of bicycles was one of the leading business of China.
-In this picture you can see a shanghaiese company producing the popular model "Phoenix".
+During the ’60s and ’70s, the production of bicycles was one of the leading businesses in China.
+In this picture, you can see a Shanghainese company producing the popular model “Phoenix”.

 June 27, 1981, Shanghai.
 Shanghai Bicycle Factory started off from the reorganization of a tractor factory.
 Plant production capacity reaches 2.5 million pieces per year.
 During the twentieth century, owners of bicycles in China reached 500 million.
 Bicycle for many Chinese was the first opportunity to move quickly.